kkduong/smallsh/README.md

 ## smallsh

-`smallsh` is a minimal Unix-like shell implemented in C as part of **CS 344 – Operating Systems I** at Oregon State University.
+`smallsh` is a simple Unix-like shell implemented in C as part of **CS 344 – Operating Systems I** at Oregon State University.
 It supports command execution, I/O redirection, background/foreground processes, and signal handling using POSIX APIs.

 ---